Cross Country Skiing in Mammoth Lakes

 The Tamarack Cross Country Ski Center is located up at Twin Lakes in the Mammoth Lakes Basin.

-This is your top choice for cross country skiing in the local area and all of California.
+This is your Top choice for cross-country skiing in the local area and all of California.

-Snowmobiles or any other motorized vehicle are prohibited on the groomed trails of either Cross-Country Ski Center and on any Blue Diamond Trail.
-Snowmobiles may cross Blue Diamond ski trails at the right angles to reach their destination.
-Certain areas may be closed to entry by snowmobile.
-Check the ‘ Winter Recreation Map ‘ for these areas.
+Snowmobiles or any other motorized vehicle are prohibited on the groomed trails of either Cross-Country Ski Center or on any Blue Diamond Trail.
+Snowmobiles may cross Blue Diamond ski trails at right angles to reach their destination.
+Certain areas may be closed to snowmobile entry.
+Check the ‘Winter Recreation Map ‘for these areas.

 Bicycles are prohibited on the groomed trails of either Cross-Country Ski Center and on all marked ski trails when there is sufficient snow for skiing.

-FOR MORE INFORMATION Mammoth Ranger Station 760-924-5500.
+FOR MORE INFORMATION, call the Mammoth Ranger Station at 760-924-5500.
 Mono Lake Ranger District in Lee Vining 760-647-6525.
-White Mountain Ranger District in Bishop 760- 873-2500.
+White Mountain Ranger District in Bishop: 760-873-2500.